crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 ```

 Edit <code>~/workspace/pants.ini</code> to add these lines to pin the pants version, using the version number from the previous step.<br>
-Note: When pants_version is change in pants.ini, pants will self-update if necessary to the desired version and stay there.
+Note: When pants_version is changed in pants.ini, pants will self-update if necessary to the desired version and stay there.
 ```
 [GLOBAL]
 pants_version: 1.2.1